ashebbar-dev/Ojas_EB/README.md

 for those websites whose chunks are less than 4 to test them and check their output.

 # curated_chunker1.py
-does what test_chunker does but on large scale
+does what test_chunker does but takes a csv file as input where urls to crawl are present in the first column.

 # trial_nollm_crawl1.py
 for about dementia and get support

-# curated_chunker.py
-for blog this is default and can be used to do structured_chunker3.py on large scale

 # curated_chunker_with_log.py
 for blog this is default and can be used to do structured_chunker3.py on large scale with a log file if chunk number is less than 4 or more than 7